Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Quantum Brownian motion

-\emph{Quantum Brownian motion---}Encouraged by the above study of the spin-bath model, we expect that the convolution paradigm is robust and applies to other decoherence problems with similar structure.
+Encouraged by the above study of the spin-bath model, we expect that the convolution paradigm is robust and applies to other decoherence problems.
 We now test this conjecture with the familiar and extensively studied quantum Brownian motion (QBM) model \cite{Feynman1963,Caldeira1983,Unruh1989,Hu1992-jl}.
 Surprisingly, the possibility of the exponential to Gaussian transition has been so far overlooked.

 QBM describes a single harmonic oscillator with a unit mass and a unit bare frequency, linearly interacting with a thermal bath of non-interacting harmonic oscillators.
-It can be solved exactly \cite{Hu1992-jl,Paz1993-il}.
-To study the reduced dynamics of the system oscillator, one must specify the spectral density function $I(\omega)$ of the bath.
-We assume:
+The interaction Hamiltonian between the system oscillator and the bath oscillators is